Museum of Art, Łódź: The ms^{2} branch

 In 2006 Jarosław Suchan was appointed the director of the museum and he has been holding the post ever since.
 Funds acquired from the European Union (under the Integrated Regional Development Operational Programme), the Polish Ministry of Culture and National Heritage, Voivodeship Office, and the Marshal Office in Łódź were used to regenerate and modernise the former spinning mill in the factory of Izrael Poznański.
-In the autumn 2008 it became a new location of Muzeum Sztuki known as ms^{2} offering the space of 3000 m², which houses the Collection of the 20th and 21st Century Art; further 600 m² are dedicated to temporary exhibitions.
+In the autumn 2008 it became a new location of Muzeum Sztuki known as ms^{2} offering the space of 3000 m^{2}, which houses the Collection of the 20th and 21st Century Art; further 600 m^{2} are dedicated to temporary exhibitions.

 The collection is exhibited in a way that departs from both the chronological arrangement of works of art and the idea of a ‘permanent exhibition’.
 New exhibition projects, whose aim is to uncover the potential of the collection anew, are underway within the framework of “works on the collection”.
 According to the programme: avant-garde is not treated as a closed chapter that belongs to the past but as a set of ideas, which may still be meaningful to a contemporary viewer.
 Muzeum Sztuki introduces the audience to contemporary and avant-garde art in locations at ms^{2} and ms^{1}.
 In the years 2011-2013 exhibition space in the building in Więckowskiego was refurbished.
 Edward Herbst villa that holds Old Masters Collection was also renovated in 2013.